yegor256/blog/_posts/2014/jun/2014-06-24-jekyll-github-deploy.md

 ---

-This blog is written in [Jekyll](http://jekyllrb.com/) and is hosted at [Github Pages](https://pages.github.com/).
+This blog is written in [Jekyll](http://jekyllrb.com/) and is hosted at [GitHub Pages](https://pages.github.com/).
 It uses half a dozen custom plugins, which [are not allowed there](https://help.github.com/articles/using-jekyll-plugins-with-github-pages).

 Here is how I deploy it: